Unit 3 - The Meaning of Liberty

 Thomas Paine's Common Sense

-As late as 1776, a year into the war, many Americans were still hoping that war and a break with England could be avoided.
+As late as 1775-1776, a year into the war, many Americans were still hoping that war and a break with England could be avoided (remember the Olive Branch Petition).
 The difficult job of the patriots in the colonies was to mobilize public opinion and move it in the opposite direction toward separation and independence.
 The patriots had no better propagandist than Thomas Paine.
-Published in 1776, Common Sense challenged the authority of the British government and the royal monarchy.
-The plain language that Paine used spoke to the common people of America and was the first work to openly ask for independence from Great Britain.
-In this webquest you will read the listed biography of Thomas Paine’s life, and then read his famous pamphlet Common Sense.
-Finally, you will answer the attached questions concerning Paine’s pamphlet.
+Published at the beginning of 1776, Common Sense challenged the authority of the British government and the royal monarchy.
+The plain language that Paine used spoke to the common people of America and was the first work to openly ask for independence from England and will inspire the Continental Congress and Thomas Jefferson to write the Declaration of Independence just a few months later.

 Battles of the American Revolutionary War